AGeissler/esprsim/Readme.md

 environment every time you activate it.

 ## Usage example
-The subdirectory 'example' contains a 'Real world' example using the functionality of the epsim package.
+The subdirectory 'example' contains a 'real world' example using the functionality of the esprsim package.

 The example requires an ESP-r installation @ version 13.3.15.